 Q: I would like to get referrals from DC's but not sure I care to know how to manage their care.

 A: Massage professionals who learn this information find it highly informative and useful for several reasons:

-- Understanding the relationships between spinal, nervous system and soft tissue work gives you a far deeper educational understanding about this than other MT's.
+Understanding the relationships between spinal, nervous system and soft tissue work gives you a far deeper educational understanding than other MT's.

-- Learning how to consult, exam, assess, and provide treatments for clients who are referred to you, or who may receive care from these doctors, greatly enhances your competency and credibility.
+Learning how to consult, exam, assess, and provide treatments for patients who are referred to you, or on your own clients who also receive care from these doctors, greatly enhances your ability to provide them with integrated care.

-I've honestly never met a Massage Therapists who did not significantly benefit from learning these procedures and knowledge that boost your client care skills and professional confidence in managing clients' care in ways this course teaches you.
+I've honestly never met a Massage Therapists who did not significantly benefit from learning these procedures and knowledge.
+It boosts your skills and professional confidence in managing these clients' and patients' care.

 Q: Why would a doctor look for qualified integrative Massage Therapists in private practice to refer patients to?

 Here are six reasons why doctors refer patients to Massage Therapists in private practice:

 1. The doctor doesn't have Massage Therapists working in their office.